svencent/MavensMate/Readme.md

 # [MavensMate](http://mavensmate.com) - Open Source IDEs for Salesforce1

 MavensMate is a powerful tool for building Salesforce IDEs.
 Develop Salesforce applications in your favorite text editors, like Sublime Text and Atom.
-MavensMate is created and maintained by [Joe Ferraro](http://twitter.com/joeferraro) with help from these [contributors](#contributors)
+MavensMate is created and maintained by [Joe Ferraro](http://twitter.com/joeferraro) with help from these [contributors](#contributors).

 For more information, check out [http://mavensmate.com](http://mavensmate.com)!